Shikaga/PitchBlackAnalysis/index.md

 To truly understand the Riddick franchise, we need understand its narrative core, namely, Richard B. Riddick

 In the first twenty four words of the film, *Pitch Black* tells you more about its protagonist than most films do in their entire three acts.
 These lines hook the audiences attention immediately.
-Who is this character that is somehow unaffected by Cryosleep?
-Who refers to himself as a wholly "primitive animal"?
+Who is this character that is somehow unaffected by Cryosleep, who refers to himself as a wholly "primitive animal"?

 A confessed murder, Riddick is a total badass.
 Muscled, bald, supremely competent and arrogant, he is the very definition of an action movie hero.

 The alpha male sensibilities that Riddick exudes provide a great deal of wish fulfilment for men.
 He is simultaneously feared and idolised.
 When he talks people listen, and when he says jump, people ask how high.
 The audience watches his every move, and his "bad guy with a heart of gold", persona makes him almost impossible to predict, and we are constantly guessing what he is going to do next.

 Most traditional protagonists will move heaven and earth, usually by some deus ex machina, to protect those in their care (usually a female love interest).
 A typical example of this "white knight cliche" would be an antagonist capturing the love interest, at which point the hero will drop their weapons, and allow themselves to get captured to save the one they love.
 Shortly after they will escape and save the day.
+We have all seen it a million times.

-The Riddick portrayed in *Pitch Black* is not one of these protagonists.
+Riddick is not one of these protagonists.
 He does what he can to save the other crew members, but he is pragmatic, never expecting a deus ex machina to help him save everyone in the face of impossible odds.
-This realism combined with his bleak outlook on life, and of course standard action movie trappings of witty one liners and a never say die attitude, makes him a very interesting character.
+This realism combined with his bleak outlook on life, and of course standard action movie trappings of witty one liners and a never say die attitude, makes him interesting.

-And so, we, like Jack in the movie, fall into a sort of hero worship of Riddick.
-And yet, this hero worship is the very downfall of Riddick franchise, for the writers of the *Chronicles of Riddick* likewise fell in love with their character.
+And so we, like Jack in the movie, fall into a sort of hero worship of Riddick.
+And yet this hero worship is the very downfall of Riddick franchise, for the writers of the *Chronicles of Riddick* likewise fell in love with their character.
 And not unlike the internet's Chuck Norris Facts, his actions became grander with every retelling.

 But before we start to talk about *Chronicles*, let us have a analyse the character of Riddick in *Pitch Black*.

 Alpha Male
 ----------

-At the start of *Pitch Black*, Riddick i presented to us as the salient threat, the antagonist of a would be slasher film.
+At the start of *Pitch Black*, Riddick is presented to us as the salient threat, the antagonist of a would be slasher film.
 Between his opening monologue and Johns doomsaying, we are given the impression that Riddick is a death dealing machine, that wouldn’t hesitate to “skullfuck you in your sleep”.

 In the wake of the crash, while the crew search for water, Riddick stalks in the shadows.
-While he never takes any of the crew members down, his actions imply that he is invulnerabe, as though there is nothing that these mere mortals can do to harm him.
+While he never "ghosts" any of the crew members, his actions imply that he is invulnerable, as though there is nothing that these mere mortals can do to harm him.

-He sneaks up behind Fry and secretly steals some of her hair and then later happily sneaks back onto the ship and starts drinking their booze, while they stand just meters away.
+He sneaks up behind Fry and secretly steals some of her hair and then later happily returns to the ship and starts drinking their booze, while they stand just meters away.

 A short time later, the passengers find Riddick standing over the missing body of one of their murdered acquaintances.
 Presuming that Riddick has started his killing spree, they tackle him to the ground and after a brief skirmish, capture him.